How much market making does a market need?: Introduction

 We will be interested in a simple mathematical model for the evolution of a limit order book, as used on a stock market or commodity market.
 The basic model we are interested in has been independently (re-)invented at least four times, by \cite{Sti64,Luc03,Pla11,Yud12b}.
-We first describe the model, including our extension of the model, and then discuss its history, motivation, and related models.
+The aim of the model is not so much to identify optimal strategies for traders, but rather to identify, in a simplified set-up, the basic mechanisms that lie behind the observed shape and time evolution of real order books.

+Even in regard to this modest aim, the original model as first formulated in \cite{Luc03} is not particularly succesful.
+Indeed, it leads to a highly unrealistic order book, in which the spread is very large, while far from the equilibrium price the number of limit orders grows without bounds.
+In the present paper we propose an extension of the model that fixes one unrealistic aspect of the original model, by closing the spread (at least for a special choice of the parameters), but retains other unrealistic features.
+Nevertheless, it is hoped that by identifying the basic mechanisms that lie behind the behavior of simple models, eventually a more realistic model can be developed that leads to a better understanding of the mechanisms that shape real order books.

+Since our aim is not to identify trading strategies, we allow traders to behave in a way that can be far from their optimal strategy, which in a setting where time is continuous and trading is open ended may anyway be hard to identify.
+Also, we do not identify individual traders, i.e., we allow for the possibility that some of the orders arriving at different times may in fact be placed by one and the same trader, but do not record this information.